 - HP Color LaserJet 2800 Series PS driver is compatible with 2008 Windows versions.

 - HP Color LaserJet 8500 PS driver is compatible with 2003 Windows versions.

-Once you are connected to the remote desktop and the printer is enabled, you will be able to choose the ThinRDP Printer from the available printers:
+Once you are connected to the remote desktop and the printer is enabled, you will be able to print from the remote desktop to a local printer, by choosing the ThinRDP Printer from the available printers: